hautelook/halo-react-test/README.md

    * Each row has 8px of whitespace beneath it.
    * The event title is Arial 18px, color #fff
    * The rectangle border at the bttom of the smaller images is rgb(44,56,87) with 75% opacity
-   * If there are an odd number of events, show the last image on the left side and leave the right side blank.

 You can use this example image for reference: